-‘Wrongful death’ lawsuit to be filed in death of Grand Rapids basketball player
+‘Wrongful death’ lawsuit filed in death of Grand Rapids basketball player

 NEW YORK – The family of a Grand Rapids Drive basketball player who collapsed during a game in Grand Rapids and died two days later is filing a wrongful death lawsuit.

-New York attorney Ben Crump is making the announcement at 11:00 a.m.
+New York attorney Ben Crump made the announcement at 11:00 a.m.
+You can read the whole document here.

 Zeke Upshaw, 26, was playing for the Grand Rapids Drive at the Deltaplex Arena on March 24 when he collapsed in the final minute of the game.
 He died two days later.
 The lawsuit alleges that there were no life-saving measures attempted, no CPR and a defibrillator was not used to help Upshaw.